-Steve Montague has just over 30 years of experience in performance planning and measurement, program evaluation, market research, review and audit projects as a management consultant and as an evaluation manager in a major Canadian federal government department.
+Steve Montague is founder and President of Performance Management Network.
+He is a fellow of the Canadian Evaluation Society and an adjunct professor at Carlton university with over 35 years of experience in performance planning and measurement, program evaluation, market research, review and audit projects as a management consultant and as an evaluation manager in a major Canadian federal government department.
 Mr. Montague has managed major projects analyzing a wide variety of programs for Canadian federal, provincial, United States, and Australian governments, as well as conducting recent work for the Organization for Economic Cooperation and Development (OECD), the Scottish Government and the World Bank.
 He has published articles and given numerous presentations and workshops on evaluation, performance management and information management.

 Mr. Montague has been involved in the implementation of performance-based management systems in a number of government organizations.
 He has developed an approach to results-based management which he has taught in workshops, on behalf of the Canadian Treasury Board, the Office of the Auditor General and the Canadian Evaluation Society (CES), since 1992.
 He has put on courses for international audiences (e.g., Steve has given major presentations and seminars to audiences at the American Evaluation Association (AEA), the OECD, World Bank-International Finance Corporation and the G8 – within the last eight years).
 Over 200 organizations and 10,000 persons have been reached by these workshops.
 He has advised, coached and monitored managers and officers on results-based management at all government levels across a wide variety of agencies.